-This fall, the Bruce County Museum will be host a traveling replica of the Witness Blanket.
+This fall, the Bruce County Museum will host a traveling replica of the Witness Blanket.

 Inspired by a woven blanket, this cedar-framed artwork is made of hundreds of items from Indian Residential Schools, survivors, churches, governments and other cultural sites across Canada.
 Each item tells a story of loss, strength, resilience and pride.